JayLovesProgramming/DarkOps/README.md

-# HELL ENGINE: rewrite one billion++
+# HELL ENGINE

 <!-- December 27 2023 -->
 This codebase began as a CPU raycaster to explore the viability of a voxel based idea I had for global illumination.
 The voxel idea didn't work out in the end, the voxel grid caused lighting artefacts, but rewriting it to use a pointcloud did and here we are.
 This is now the new Hell Engine, the engine I'm writing to house a splitscreen roguelike/deathmatch survival horror game.
 ![Image](https://www.principiaprogrammatica.com/dump/githubthumb2.jpg)